yordevs/yordevs.github.io/src/content/posts/2022-10-16_nextjs-tutorial-1.md

 ![NextJS Default Page](https://yordevs.com/images/nextjs-tutorial-1/nextjs-default-page.png)

-# Understanding JSX and React
+## Understanding JSX and React

 NextJS uses a syntax called JSX to write HTML in JavaScript.
 This is a bit confusing at first, but it's actually quite simple.
-JSX is just a way of writing HTML in JavaScript.
 For example, the following code is valid JSX:

 ```jsx
 <div>